 There are two ways you can harvest kale.
 You can harvest a few leaves at a time, or take the whole head at once.
 Harvesting the leaves and leaving the rest of the plant is ideal in most cases since it reduces food waste and encourages new growth on your kale plant, resulting in a larger harvest overall.
 However, if you live north of zone 7 and are expecting a hard freeze or a heavy snow or ice storm, then harvesting the entire head at once is a good idea.

-For most kale varieties, you can expect fully mature leaves two to 2.5 months after planting.
+For most kale varieties, you can expect fully mature leaves two to two and a half months after planting.
 However, young kale leaves can typically be harvested starting a month after the kale was planted.
-As a general rule of thumb, after the first month of growth, you can harvest kale leaves once they reach the size you want them to be.

 Now you know everything you need to start your winter kale garden.
 Before you know it, you’ll have plenty of fresh, crunchy kale to add to your soups and salads all winter long.
 Just remember to keep an eye on the weather, and maybe find out your USDA hardiness zone before you start.
 If you think your winter might be too cold for it, you can always grow your kale indoors instead.